Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Problem Formulation

-Respiratory processes and their observational waveform data primarily comprise inherently high dimensional continuous features that can be approximately discretized into sequences of breath events.
-Computational analysis of J6 data over long times is facilitated by further dimensional reduction.
-Among options, breath event phenotypes may be defined by empirical similarity of data features or asserted by a ventilator-dyssynchrony (VD) typology \cite{sottile2018association,sottile2020ventilator}.
-Here, phenotypes are a set of MV breath categories $\Phi = \{\phi_k\,|\,k=1..K\}$ allowing representation of continuous-time PVS data as sequences of breath types.
-Given the $n$th sample of raw MV data, define the sequence of state data $S_n = \left\{s_n[j]\,\middle\vert\, j \in T_n \right\}$ where each $s_n[j]$ is a state of the system and $T_n=\{1..J_n\}$ is a temporal indexing set for the $J_n$-length timeseries.
-The raw data $s_n$ are $pV$ waveform data discretized into individual or short sequences of breaths together with other data such as ventilator settings defining PVS states.
-In this work, each state $s_n[j]$ is approximated by one of $K$ low-dimensional classes in $\Phi$ based on similarity of representations in a parametric waveform model.
-Waveform parametrization and similarity-based phenotype identification via Uniform Manifold And Projection (UMAP \cite{mcinnes2018umap}) of MV data are detailed in \cite{stroh2023hypothesis} and \cite{stroh2024identifying}, respectively.
-Each state data sequence is then encoded as a sequence of phenotype indices $f_n$ by $S_n \approx \{\phi_{f_n[j])} \}_{j=1}^{T_j}$ .
-Breath phenotypes may be context-indexed when defined from context-limited data $\Phi_c=\{\phi_k^c\}_{k=1}^{K_c}$ to avoid confusion, with $K_c$ indicating that contexts differ in the number of identified phenotypes.
+Ventilation waveform data constitute high-dimensional continuous features that can be approximately discretized into breath-event sequences.
+Longer time J6 analysis benefits from further dimensional reduction.
+Breath types can be defined by empirical feature similarity or by VD typology \cite{sottile2018association,sottile2020ventilator}.
+Here, MV breath types define categories $\Phi = \{\phi_k\,|\,k=1..K\}$, reducing continuous-time PVS data to breath-type sequences.
+For the $n$th MV data sample, define the state sequence $S_n = \{s_n[j] \mid j \in T_n\}$, where $s_n[j]$ denotes system states and $T_n = \{1..J_n\}$ indexes the $J_n$-length timeseries.
+The raw data $s_n$ consist of $pV$ waveform data discretized into sequences of breath behaviors plus ventilator settings defining PVS states.
+Each state $s_n[j]$ is labeled by one of $K$ low-dimensional classes $\Phi$, referred to as breath types, based on the structural similarity of waveform and ventilator-settings features.
+Waveform parametrization via dummy-model inversion and similarity-based categorization of MV data are detailed in \cite{stroh2023hypothesis} and \cite{stroh2024identifying}, respectively.
+Trajectories $S_n$ are expressed by the indices $\{f_n[j]\}_{j=1}^{J_n}$ of state-approximating categories: $\{s_n[j]\} \approx \{\phi_{f_n[j]}\}\to \{f_n[j]\}$.
+Category sets may be context-indexed as $\Phi_c=\{\phi_k^c\}_{k=1}^{K_c}$, where $K_c$ indexes the context-specific breath types.